Overdue for a new iPhone? We've made it easy to find the best deals on Apple smartphones in Australia.

 If you've got the cash to splash, then the best iPhone is either going to be the iPhone 17 Pro or iPhone 17 Pro Max.
 Deciding between these two really comes down to how comfortable you are with a larger or smaller screen and size and the fact that the 17 Pro Max has a 2TB storage option, where the Pro tops out at 1TB (which is still huge for a phone).

 But you can always go for an older model iPhone.
 Just because a phone is a couple years old doesn't mean its camera isn't capable of providing great pictures.
 The main thing to remember here is the update lifetime.
-Since the iPhone 15 in 2023, Apple supports its handsets for a minimum of five years after they launch (though the actual lifetime isn't set it stone), after which the updates stop and your phone becomes a bigger security risk as time goes on.
+Since the iPhone 15 in 2023, Apple supports its handsets for a minimum of five years after they launch (though the actual lifetime isn't set in stone), after which the updates stop, and your phone becomes a bigger security risk as time goes on.
 So make sure you look up the release date of any older iPhone you're considering and count ahead five years from there to see when you'll need to upgrade again.

 Watch out for overseas models